Have you ever heard the saying that “time is money”?

 The same is true in a manufacturing plant or shop that doesn’t have a good way to get rid of scrap - except the stakes are even higher.

 A cluttered workspace isn’t just messy - it’s also dangerous.
-Scraps of wood laying on the floor can trip people up, and exposed metal scraps are downright vicious.
-All it takes is one wrong move on a cluttered shop, and an accident could occur.
+Scraps of wood laying on the floor can trip people up, and exposed metal scraps are downright vicious!
+They could cause major lacerations.
+All it takes is one wrong move in a cluttered shop, and an accident could occur.

-Sure, it's easy to assume that no accidents will occur at your manufacturing business.
+Sure, it's easy to assume that no accidents will occur in your manufacturing business.

 But when they do, the results are scary.